jtsiomb/3dengfx/README.md

 Before that there was the release 0.1 README file, which is still available in the repository.
 You can find it by going back to the `oldsvn` tag.
-The rest of this file is written many years after the end of this project's development, in 2021.
+The rest of this file was written many years after the end of this project's development.

 3dengfx was a 3D engine I started hacking on, right after I decided to move away from Windows and my previous DirectX 8 engine, to GNU/Linux and OpenGL, back in